SAP/cloud-security-services-integration-library/token-client/Migration_XSUserInfoRequestToken.md

 check the `XSTokenRequest` object's `type` attribute to see if you need to replace this call with an user token flow or a client credentials flow!

-You can proceed to the respective section for more information on how to perform client credentials or user token flows.

-### Perform a client credentials flow

-See the documentation [here](/token-client#client-credentials-token-flow) to perform a client credentials flow using the token-client library.
+### 2. Create an XsuaaTokenFlows object

+Before you can perform a specific token flow, you first have to create an `XsuaaTokenFlows` object.
-Make sure you pass `clientId`, `clientSecret` and the `uaaUrl` to the flow.
+To create this object you have to pass in the following data: `clientId`, `clientSecret` and the `uaaUrl`.
+How you would create the `XsuaaTokenFlows` depends on the type of your application.
+If you are using spring see [here](/token-client#initialization-1) if not see [here](/token-client#initialization).

-### Perform a user token flow
+### 3. Perform the flow

+Now you are ready to perform the specific flow!

+If you want to perform a client credentials flow  see the documentation [here](/token-client#client-credentials-token-flow)

-See the documentation [here](/token-client#user-token-flow) to perform a user token flow using the token-client library.
+If you want to perform a user token flow see the documentation [here](/token-client#user-token-flow).

 Note that the user token flow is an exchange flow.
 This means that you *exchange* your user token for an access token.
 When using `requestToken` or `requestTokenForUser` from `(XS)UserInfo` you did